-Our Freshman Support Specialists work closely with the Middle School Administration to prepare the rising 8th graders to the high school.
-Starting early spring semester, the Freshman Support Specialists invite 8th graders to live sessions that explain various components of HS, which include: the day in the life of a HS student, graduation requirements, meeting college eligibility requirements, how to indicate course preferences for 9th grade, and other highlights of HS.
+Our Freshman Support Specialists work closely with the Middle School Administration to prepare the rising 8th graders to the High School.
+Starting early spring semester, the High School Freshman Support Specialists invite the 8th graders to live sessions that explain various components of HS, which include: the day in the life of a HS student, High School graduation requirements, meeting college eligibility requirements, how to indicate course preferences for 9th grade, and other highlights of High School.
 Further, to offer additional support with answering parent and student questions about the HS experience and courses, the specialists offer open office hours.
 There is not a formal presentation at that time it is more of a "drop in" time to speak with the HS staff.
-Live sessions also include current HS students who share their experiences with the rising 8th graders.
+Live sessions also include current High School students who share their experiences with the rising 8th graders.
 As the spring semester continues, the Freshman Support Specialists are in communication with the 8th grader teachers and students preparing courses and expectations for the start of the school year.

-Our CTE program provides opportunities for students by offering them work-based learning experiences, college campus tours, job fair/career fair access, etc. All these things are done by partnering with the community (local and statewide) and then bringing awareness of these occurrences to students and their families.
-A dual credit enrollment program will give students the opportunity to take classes in college that correlate to the pathway they are on at the Stride Career Prep; this will provide them the opportunity to earn college credit while taking courses that satisfy their high school pathway requirements.
-Upon successful completion of the entire pathway, a student has the chance to take a national test and if they pass that test, earn a national credential, while earning college credit and/or working towards an Associate degree.
+Our Career Technical Education (CTE) program provides opportunities for students by offering them work-based learning experiences, college campus tours, job fair/career fair access, etc. All these things are done by partnering with the community (local and statewide) and then bringing awareness of these occurrences to students and their families.
+A dual credit enrollment program will give CTE students the opportunity to take classes in college that correlate to the pathway they are on at the Career and College Prep program; this will provide them the opportunity to earn college credit while taking courses that satisfy their high school pathway requirements.
+Upon successful completion of the entire pathway, a student has the chance to take a national test and if they pass that test, earn a national credential while earning college credit and/or working towards an associate degree.

-Any student interested in the CTE program will speak with a Career Readiness Advisor during the enrollment process.
+Any student interested in the Career and College Prep program will speak with a Career Readiness Advisor during the enrollment process.
 The trained and certified Career Readiness Advisors are equipped with essential skills and knowledge needed to work with students in career exploration, career decision making, job seeking, and job placement and will offer the Voyager Assessment to all students.
 Once a student has completed the assessment, the results are sent to the Career Readiness Advisor who will then follow up with the student/family to go over their assessment results.
-In addition to this assessment opportunity, other opportunities for career counseling will present themselves when the program implements other student supports such as the ASVAB Career Exploration Program, Work-based Learning Experiences (WBL), Tallo: Virtual Resume, and Nepris: Connecting Industry to Classrooms.
+In addition to this assessment opportunity, other opportunities for career counseling will present themselves when the DCA implements other student supports such as the ASVAB Career Exploration Program, Work-based Learning experiences (WBL), Tallo: Virtual Resume, and Nepris: Connecting Industry to Classrooms.